Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations: Friedel oscillations

-We now turn to model system \textit{b}, starting with the Friedel oscillations along the $\tilde{r}_x$ axis, which are shown in Fig.~\ref{fig_7}(a).
-There are two major differences in comparison to model \textit{a}, cf.\ Fig.\ \ref{fig_6}.
+We now turn to model system $b$, starting with the Friedel oscillations along the $\tilde{r}_x$ axis, which are shown in Fig.~\ref{fig_7}(a).
+There are two major differences in comparison to model $a$ (cf.\ Fig.\ \ref{fig_6}).
 First, there is no crossover in the scaling of the Friedel oscillations, which fall off as $1/\tilde{r}_x^4$ for all $\tilde{Q}$.
 Second, only for small $\tilde{Q}$ there are deviations from the induced charge density of isolated Weyl points, which are observable near the minima and maxima.

 In order to explain these features, we recall that the scaling of the Friedel oscillations depends on the order of the singularities of the polarizability.
 To be more precise, it is also important that the singularities are found in the direction in which the integrand in Eq.~\eqref{eq:dim_less_charge_dens_ext} oscillates, which is the $x$ direction in this case.
 The decay of the Friedel oscillations with $1/\tilde{r}_x^4$ signifies that the logarithmic singularity in the polarizability is found in the second derivative in the $x$ direction.
+The Friedel oscillations along the $\tilde{r}_x$ axis are thus in disagreement with Ref.~\cite{Lv_Zhang_2013}, where cosinusoidal Friedel oscillations with spatial frequency $x=1$ that decay as $1/\tilde{r}_x^3$ were conjectured.